Prenup Solicitors London

 Your children’s needs are a priority.
-We will Prior to marrying or entering into a civil partnership many couples consider whether they require a pre-nuptial agreement.
-The divorce and matrimonial lawyers at Lloyd Platt & Co, can give you advice about the effect and enforcement of such agreements so that you can make decisions.
+Prior to marrying or entering into a civil partnership, many couples consider whether they require a pre-nuptial agreement.
+The divorce and matrimonial lawyers at Lloyd Platt & Co can give you advice about the effect and enforcement of such agreements so that you can make decisions to secure future situations.

 - You have both had independent legal advice.

 - You have both made full and frank disclosure of your finances to each other.

 - There has been no undue pressure on either of you to enter into the pre-nuptial agreement.

 - There are no other factors to make it unfair.